pfxp/cointest/README.md

 # Overview

+# Architecture
+Coin Trader is comprised of a ASP.NET Core Web API backend and an Angular SPA client.

+The backend core layer is CoinTrader.Shared which contains data classes, enumerations and services.
+There is a corresponding xUnit test _CoinTrader.Shared.Tests_.

+This is used by _CoinTrader.API_ which is the backend of the coin trading platform.
+The two requested endpoints are present and Swagger/SwaggerUI is enabled.

+_CoinTrader.Api.Client_ contains NSwagStudio v13.15.9 definitions to create C# and TypeScript clients.
+THe C# client is used by a xUnit test _CoinTrader.Api.Client.Tests_ and the TypeScript client is used by the Angular frontend.

+The frontend is an Angular app that calls the backend.

 # Features
 * Efficient socket utilisation with IHttpClientFactory.

 # Prerequisites
 * .NET Core 6
 * Visual Studio 2022

+The backend was developed in VS 2022 and the frontend in VS Code.

 # How to run
 CoinTrader has been deployed to Azure but can also run from a developer's machine.